data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-85

-*Solution*.
-The Jacobian of the given transformation is
+*Solution.* The Jacobian of the given transformation is

 ``` latex
 \left|\begin{array}{cc}